ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

   .. method:: DeleteEmbfile(string item)

-    * Changed in v1.14.16: Items can now be deleted by index, too.

     PDF only: Remove an entry from `/EmbeddedFiles`.
 As always, physical deletion of the embedded file content (and file space regain) will occur only when the document is saved to a new file with a suitable garbage option.

     :arg int/str item: index or name of entry.